shijun18/PathImgSeg/README.md

-# MultiModal-Tumor-Seg
-A repo for H-DenseFormer: A Hybrid Densely Connected Transformer for Tumor Segmentation using Multimodal Medical Image.
+A repo for Pathological image segmentation.